jboss-developer/jboss-brms-boms/jboss-javaee-6.0-with-brms-bpmsuite/README.md

-JBoss Java EE 6 with Drools Expert
+JBoss Java EE 6 with JBoss BRMS and Jboss BPM Suite
 ===================================

-This BOM builds on the Java EE full profile BOM, adding Drools.
+This BOM builds on the Java EE full profile BOM, adding JBoss BRMS and JBoss BPM Suite.

 Usage
 -----